← Back to the top of the Report

-With a particular focus on the case of law enforcement agencies, while the Law on the Protection of Citizen Security, passed in 2015 and better known as the “Gag Law”, does not specifically mention the act of recording, it does sanction the unauthorised use of recordings of police images in some cases, penalising the use of recordings, that is to say, publishing them, with fines of up to 30,000 euros in cases in which it is considered it might endanger the personal safety of agents or their families, protected facilities or jeopardise the success of an operation.
+At the time of the initial publication of this report, we criticised the particular treatment of law enforcement agencies, while the Law on the Protection of Citizen Security, passed in 2015 and better known as the “Gag Law”, did not specifically mention the act of recording, it introduced the at least “narrative” approach of sanctioning the unauthorised use of recordings of public servants’ -police in this case- images in some cases, penalising the use of recordings, that is to say, disseminating them, with fines of up to 30,000 euros in cases in which it was considered it might endanger the personal safety of agents or their families, protected facilities or jeopardise the success of an operation.
 Between 2016 and 2018, a total of 113 sanctions were dealt out under this concept for a total amount of 70,552 euros(1).
 It should be noted that the law talks of “use”, but it can be easily extrapolated de facto to extend it to the recording itself.

-However, the Instruction also recognises “the possibility of identifying the person who has taken the images, in order that, where appropriate, the State may take any appropriate actions to safeguard the rights of the law and order forces involved, or apply any administrative or criminal sanctions in the event of any subsequent irregular use of the data or images described”, which makes little sense, as the taking of images mentioned above does not constitute an administrative infraction, so, it is difficult to justify identifying just in case a hypothetical infraction relating to use of such material is committed in the future(2).
+However, the Instruction also recognised “the possibility of identifying the person who has taken the images, in order that, where appropriate, the State may take any appropriate actions to safeguard the rights of the law and order forces involved, or apply any administrative or criminal sanctions in the event of any subsequent irregular use of the data or images described”, which made little sense, as the taking of images mentioned above did not constitute an administrative infraction, so, it was difficult to justify identifying just in case a hypothetical infraction relating to use of such material is committed in the future(2).

 All this in spite the UN has addressed this issue on numerous occasions(3), even with the recent Resolution by the UN Human Rights Council of June 2018, which recognizes the right to record and use recordings explicitly within the framework of “The promotion and protection of human rights in the context of peaceful protests”.